Frequently Asked Questions

 While you don’t necessarily need an internship to graduate, having internship or co-op experience on your resume will make you stand out in a competitive job market.
 Employers are looking for candidates who have taken the initiative to gain real-world hands-on experience and, more often than not, internship and co-op sites provide just that experience.
 Perhaps the biggest benefit is the opportunity some interns get for continued full-time employment at their internship site.
 Regardless, just having an internship experience will make the first post-graduation job easier to get, and it may increase your chances for a larger salary.

-Visit the Internships and Co-ops section of our website.
-You can also find internship and co-op postings on CareerLINK, our online job search network.
+You can find internship and co-op postings on CareerLINK, our online job search network as well as other job search sites.
+Talking with a career counselor can be a good start.
 Finally, check with your faculty members for advice and recommendations.

 Not all internships provide academic credit.
 Before proceeding with the application process, find out exactly what form of compensation is provided (e.g., academic credit, stipend, salary, etc.)